cat394/lamp/README.md

 This is a package that provides minimal tools useful for web development.

-Currently it only has two modules, but in the future we plan to provide minimalist CSS and a thin wrapper around the MongoDB Data API.

 > [!NOTE]
 > Any tab or newline characters in the template will be replaced with an
 > empty string.